 No, you can not.
 Once again, it’s essential to know that the listed numbers are recommendations for towing in optimal situations.

-We have already talked about how the actual towing capacity decreases if you pull the cargo on the ground or if you drag a trailer through the mud.
+We have already discussed how the actual towing capacity decreases if you pull the cargo on the ground or drag a trailer through the mud.

-Another critical aspect to consider is how much weight you safely can hold back when driving downhills.
+Another critical aspect is how much weight you can safely hold back when driving downhills.
 1650 lb is a lot.
 Most ATVs weigh nowhere near as much and won’t be able to hold back such a heavy load down a steep hill.

 Anyone that has experienced the feeling of a massive cargo pushing you down a hill will agree that it is not very pleasant.

-If you are not sure how much weight you can manage, start with a small load and increase gradually.
-As soon as you feel any sign of the wheels slipping, you have found your limit.
+If you are unsure how much weight you can manage, start with a small load and increase in small incremental steps.
+You have found your limit as soon as you feel any sign of the wheels slipping.
 Step down to a lighter load on the next haul.

 To give you an example, I’ve included a photo of a small log cabin I helped haul in pieces.

-This amount of wood was really pushing the limit of what my ATV bike could safely manage.
+This amount of wood was pushing the limit of what my ATV could safely handle.
 I could feel the back end of the ATV wanting to slide when going downhill.

 It’s not only when hauling downhill where things can go – downhill.